Our website uses cookies to enhance your browsing experience.

 No compilation units found

 Another possible scenario is when trace mode is run on a built project.
 This causes the resulting strace_out file to be empty.
-In this case, you need to clear the project after the build and run the compilation trace again.
+In this case, clean the project after building it and run the compilation trace again.

 r-vUVbw<6y|D3 h22y|D3xJGy|D3pzp(=a'(ah9f(ah9fJ}*wJ}*}x(->'2h_u(ah

 The analyzer saves the report in the intermediate format.
-To view this report, you must convert it to a readable format using a plog-converter utility, which is installed together with the analyzer.
+To view this report, convert it to the readable format using the plog-converter utility, which is installed with the analyzer.

 5. The analyzer issues the following error: